fibo7997/VIX-Advanced/README.md

 -Entry: Trades are triggered when the VIX Z-score crosses the entry threshold.
 The strategy uses a short position if the Z-score is high and a long position if the Z-score is low.

 -Position Sizing: Adjusts position sizes based on the gamma level.
-Higher gamma levels result in larger position sizes to capitalize on expected volatility.
+Higher gamma levels result in larger position sizes for short vix signals, as we are in a low vol regime.
+When gamma is high and we have a long vix signal, the weight is reduced.

 -Exit: Exits are triggered when the Z-score reverts to within the exit threshold or if a take-profit or stop-loss condition is met.